QuantConnect/Lean.DataSource.SDK/README.md

 #### Usage

-- Once the repository is forked, the existing example implementation should be adjusted, in the fork, to create a new data type for a particular data set.
+- Once the repository is forked, the existing example implementation should be adjusted to create a new data type for a particular data set.
+	- The Assembly name and data type have to be changed since they should be unique.
 - Converter and downloader scripts should be developed following the [examples in this repository](https://github.com/QuantConnect/LeanDataSdk/tree/master/DataConverterScript).

-The script should be provided to `QuantConnect` as well as the fork repository at a particual commit.
+These script should be provided to `QuantConnect` as well as the fork repository at a particual commit.

 ### User guide